 - When you're ready, select Import items.
 You'll see a confirmation with the number of imported items.

 - Select Logins.

 - Select Want to import multiple logins?

 - Select From a CSV file and Select file.

 - Find and select the CSV file on your device.
 You may need to enter your Master Password or unlock Dashlane with your face or fingerprint.

-We may also ask you to identify the data in the CSV file.
-If so, a Let's match your file pop-up appears.
+If we need more information, a pop-up appears with the title Let's match your file.
 Select Start matching.
 We'll ask you to identify the data in several examples.
 For each item, select Website or app, Username or email, Password, or Other.
 Then select Next.

 - Review the data.
 To not import an item, clear its checkbox.
 When ready, select Import.

 Important: CSV files aren't encrypted, and other people can read them.
-Delete the CSV file from your device as soon as you finish importing it.
+Delete the CSV file from your device as soon as you finish importing your data.

-To avoid problems with Autofill and other Dashlane features, turn off other password managers you've been using.
+To avoid problems with Autofill and other Dashlane features, turn off or uninstall other password managers.
+See steps for uninstalling these password managers: